Assunção Cristas, born in 1974 in Luanda, is married and has four children.

 Between September 2009 and January 2020 she held several political positions at national level (from 2011 on, exclusively): she was Member of Parliament (2009-2011 and 2015-2020); Minister for Agriculture, Sea, Environment and Spatial Planning (2011-2013) and Minister of Agriculture and Sea (2013-2015) of the XX and XIX Governments; President of the political party CDS-PP (2016-2020).
 In 2017 she was elected a councilor of Lisbon City Council, a mandate that ends in 2021.
 In July 2019 she published the book Trust.
 Women, power and the country that we aspire to for all.

-Returning to the Faculty, she assumed joint coordination of the Master’s Degree in Law and Economics of the Sea, and in the school year 2020/2021 will resume her teaching activity.
+Returning to the Faculty, she assumed joint coordination of the Master’s Degree in Law and Economics of the Sea and the coordination of the NOVA Ocean Knowledge Center, having resumed her teaching activity in the academic year 2020/2021.

 Bachelor’s degree (1st Cycle):